Illumina/manta/src/markdown/mantaUserGuide.md

 ## Introduction

-Manta is a general purpose structural variant caller for short sequencing reads.
+Manta is a general purpose structural variant caller for optimized for short NGS reads.
+It is designed to use reads aligned in BAM format as input.
+Its output is a set of structural variant predictions scored according to either diploid genotype probability in a single sample or somatic probability given a tumor and normal sample.
+The structural variant scores incorporate evidence from both fragment spanning and split reads.

-## Capabilitiies
+## Capabilities

 ### Detected variant classes